Network science: Watts–Strogatz small world model

 The Watts and Strogatz model is a random graph generation model that produces graphs with small-world properties.

 An initial lattice structure is used to generate a Watts–Strogatz model.
 Each node in the network is initially linked to its $\langle k\rangle$ closest neighbors.
 Another parameter is specified as the rewiring probability.
 Each edge has a probability $p$ that it will be rewired to the graph as a random edge.
 The expected number of rewired links in the model is $pE = pN\langle k\rangle/2$.

-As the Watts–Strogatz model begins as non-random lattice structure, it has a very high clustering coefficient along with high average path length.
+As the Watts–Strogatz model begins as a non-random lattice structure, it has a very high clustering coefficient along with a high average path length.
 Each rewire is likely to create a shortcut between highly connected clusters.
 As the rewiring probability increases, the clustering coefficient decreases slower than the average path length.
-In effect, this allows the average path length of the network to decrease significantly with only slightly decreases in clustering coefficient.
-Higher values of p force more rewired edges, which in effect makes the Watts–Strogatz model a random network.
+In effect, this allows the average path length of the network to decrease significantly with only slight decreases in the clustering coefficient.
+Higher values of p force more rewired edges, which, in effect, makes the Watts–Strogatz model a random network.